JuliaGizmos/GtkReactive.jl/README.md

 The `GtkInteract` package modifies `Interact`'s `@manipulate` macro to allow interactive widgets from the command-line REPL using the `Gtk` package for the widget toolkit.
 This package then allows for similarly easy interactive graphics from the command line.
-It works with the following packages: `Immerse`, or `Plots` with the `immerse` backend.
-There is some experimental, though buggy, support for using `PyPlot` graphics. `Winston` graphics should also work.
+It is limited to those packages that can write to a cairo backend.
+These include `Immerse` (which means `Gadfly` graphics can be used) and `Winston`.
+(The `Plots` package may not work, as the `immerse` backend is deprecated.)
+Plotting packages could also write output to graphic files which can be shown.

 The basic syntax is the same as for `Interact`.
 For example,

 ```
-using GtkInteract, Plots
+using GtkInteract, Immerse
-immerse()
 @manipulate for ϕ = 0:π/16:4π, f = Dict(:sin=>sin, :cos=>cos)
     plot(θ -> f(θ + ϕ), 0, 25)
 end